kyma-project/kyma/docs/compass/08-01-basic-flow-tutorial.md

 - [Function](./assets/function.yaml) that calls `order-service` for orders
 - Kyma cluster with the Compass module and the API Packages feature enabled

->**NOTE:** Read [this](#installation-enable-compass-in-kyma-default-kyma-installation) document to learn how to install Kyma with the Compass module and the API Packages feature.
+>**NOTE:** Read about the [default installation](#installation-enable-compass-in-kyma-default-kyma-installation) to learn how to install Kyma with the Compass module and the API Packages feature.

 ## Steps